st693ava/st693ava/README.md

 # Hi there 👋, I am Pedro Saraiva a Full Stack Developer

 > Hardworking and Passionate developer.
-Love building project ranging from frontend all the way to backend
+> It works on my machine.
+Use Docker to make it works on yours.

 ## Technologies currently using